sriram-koushik/project-euler/README.md

     }
 }
 ```
 Then I figured a better approach would be to solve problems that might be relevant to the Adobe Document Cloud team.
-So with a combination of these two, have currently solved #10, #41 and #118.
+So with a combination of these two, chose to solve #10, #41 and #118.

 # Coding standards

 1).
-Checkstyle: Have used Checkstyle (http://checkstyle.sourceforge.net/) to conform to adhere to an industry coding standard
+Checkstyle: Used Checkstyle (http://checkstyle.sourceforge.net/) to conform to adhere to an industry coding standard
 2).
-SonarQube: Have used SonarQube as the static analyzer for the project to identify and fix code smells and vulnerabilities
+SonarQube: Used SonarQube (https://www.sonarqube.org/) as the static analyzer for the project to identify and fix code smells and vulnerabilities

 # Build